glukki/telegram-message-forward-bot/README.md

 This bot will forward messages from 1-on-1 chat into an "inbox" group chat.

+### Interaction flow

+When user sends a message to the bot, without any known command in it:

+- bot forwards message to the "Inbox" chat/channel with a link to the sender

 ### Setup

 Make a `wrangler.toml` file after the `wrangler.example.toml` and define variables: